AtikaSudi/RockBuster-SQL/README.md

 ## Objective

-In order to improve customer satisfaction and maximise income potential, I address Rockbuster Stealth LLC's streaming difficulties by analysing customer locations.
-I will strategically stock films according to the preferences of each region.
+In order to improve customer satisfaction and maximise income potential, I addressed  Rockbuster Stealth LLC's streaming difficulties by analysing customer locations.
+I strategically stock films according to the preferences of each region.

 ## Data

-Relational databases containing data on film rentals, customers, actors, payments, and more.
 The Rockbuster Data Dictionary provides descriptions and an Entity Relationship Diagram, while Tableau offers visualizations.
+The Data contains Relational databases on film rentals, customers, actors, and payments.

 ## Tools